Novel Modelling and Control Strategies for a Steam Boiler under Fast Load Dynamics: Abstract

 \section{Abstract}

 This paper describes a new nonlinear dynamic model for a natural circulation boiler.
 The model is based on physical principles, i.e. mass, energy and momentum balances.
 A systematic approach is followed leading to new insights into the physics of drum water level and downcomer mass flow.
-The final model captures fast dynamic responses that are necessary to describe the operation of a boiler under highly variable load conditions.
+The model captures fast dynamic responses that are necessary to describe the operation of a boiler under highly variable load conditions.
 New features of the model include (i) a multi-compartment model for the risers, (ii) a new model for drum water level, and (iii) a new dynamic model for the flow of water in the downcomers.
-Implications of the model for control system design are also explored.
+Implications of the model for control system design are explored in detail.
+Finally, the suggested improvements are validated in a sugar mill boiler.